pingcap/docs/tiproxy/tiproxy-configuration.md

 + `rsa-key-size`: sets the RSA key size when `auto-certs` is enabled.
 + `autocert-expire-duration`: sets the default expiration duration for auto-generated certificates.

-Client TLS Object:
+For client TLS object:

-- Requires to set `ca` or `skip-ca` (skip verify server certs).
+- You need to set either `ca` or `skip-ca` (to skip verifying server certificates).
-- Optionally, `cert`/`key` will be used if server asks, i.e. server-side client verification.
+- Optionally, you could set `cert`/`key` to pass server-side client verification.
 - Useless fields: auto-certs.

-Server TLS Object:
+For server TLS object:

 + You must set either `cert`/`key` or `auto-certs`(to generate a temporary certificate, mainly for testing purposes).
 + Optionally, if `ca` is not empty, it enables server-side client verification.
 The client must provide their certificates.
 Alternatively, if both `skip-ca` is true and `ca` is not empty, the server will only verify client certificates if they actively provide one.